The Most Common FAQ By First Time Home Buyers

 - FHA does not originate, process, underwrite, nor fund FHA Loans

-- In order for FHA to insure these FHA approved mortgage lenders, the mortgage loan borrowers who these FHA lenders approve and fund need to meet FHA Lending Guidelines
+- In order for FHA to insure these FHA approved lenders, borrowers who these FHA lenders approve and fund need to meet FHA Lending Guidelines

 - Mortgage rates on FHA Loans are lower than Conventional Loans even with the borrower only putting a 3.5% down payment because the risk tolerance to lenders is low due to the guarantee by FHA

 Conventional Loans are called conforming loans because they need to conform to Fannie Mae and/or Freddie Mac lending guidelines in order for the lender that originates and funds to resell the Conventional Loan to Fannie and/or Freddie.

 - If the lender does not conform to Fannie Mae/Freddie Mac standards, Fannie/Freddie will not purchase the loan

 - Mortgage lenders use their own funds originally to fund the loan from their warehouse lines of credit and package up all of the loans they fund and resell it to Fannie/Freddie